-A new micromechanical apparatus has been developed, which is capable of testing cemented grains, using real soil particles and artificial bonds applying combined normal-shear-bending to the sample.
-This pattern of load and sample type allows obtaining insight into the micromechanical behavior of cemented soils or weak sandstones.
-The apparatus utilizes two systems each consisting of stepper motors, LVDTs and load cells.
-One system works in the horizontal direction applying shearing to the cemented grains and the second system works in the vertical direction, supported by a frame, applying the normal load to the sample.
-In the study, LBS grains were used and the cementing component was gypsum which was also investigated in a previous study of compressive strength of cemented LBS grains (Wang et al. 2017).
-For the limited number of experiments in the study, the shear force - displacement relationship exhibited an increase with decreasing rate and after a hardening regime, plasticity dominated the response of the sample with an almost constant shear force under increasing displacement, without notable occurrence of a softening regime.
-The scatter of the data, similar to that of Wang et al. (2017), highlights the difficulties of obtaining repeatability with natural sand grains.
-The results are promising for future studies in the investigation and modeling of the micromechanics of cemented grains with major applications in soil and rock mechanics and there is an ongoing work by the authors in this direction.
+A new micromechanical apparatus has been developed that is capable of testing cemented grains using real soil particles and artificial bonds applying combined normal-shear-bending to the specimen.
+This pattern of load and specimen type allows obtainment of insight into the micromechanical behavior of cemented soils or weak sandstones.
+The apparatus utilizes two systems, each consisting of stepper motors, LVDTs, and load cells.
+One system works in the horizontal direction, applying shearing to the cemented grains, and the second system works in the vertical direction, supported by a frame, applying the normal load to the sample.
+In the study, LBS grains were used and the cementing component was gypsum, which was also investigated in a previous study of the compressive strength of cemented LBS grains (Wang, Nardelli, and Coop 2017).
+For the limited number of experiments in the study, the shear force-displacement relationship exhibited an increase with a decreasing rate, and after a hardening regime, plasticity dominated the response of the sample with an almost constant shear force under increasing displacement, without a notable occurrence of a softening regime.
+The scatter of the data, similar to that of Wang, Nardelli, and Coop (2017), highlights the difficulties of obtaining repeatability with natural sand grains.
+The results are promising for future studies in the investigation and modeling of the micromechanics of cemented grains, with major applications in soil and rock mechanics, and there is an ongoing work by the authors in this direction.